fpetrakov/gradient-border-animation/README.md

 # gradient-border-animation

-@property not working in all browsers yet, so it's better to check it out in latest chrome
+@property is not working in all browsers yet, so it's better to check it out in the latest chrome

 https://gradient-border-animation.vercel.app/